 This section discusses the new support model for .NET Core.

-My main point in bringing up this slide…and covering this section is I want you to make sure…that you send the appropriate people at your organization…to Microsoft.com/net/core/support and fully look into the support life cycle so that you know what your support model will be when you deploy a .NET Core application.
+My main point in bringing up this slide and covering this section is I want you to make sure that you send the appropriate people at your organization to Microsoft.com/net/core/support and fully look into the support life cycle so that you know what your support model will be when you deploy a .NET Core application.

 - Running and debugging ASP.NET Core applications

 - Pros and cons of migrating existing applications to ASP.NET Core.

 - View components invoked as tag helpers

 - Configuration and logging